Analysis | As Trump gets more brazen about trying to steal the election, can congressional Republicans ditch him?

 “I think they’ve made some real miscalculations here that are hard to unwind,” said another Republican strategist who spoke on the condition of anonymity to share private discussions with GOP lawmakers and their staff.
 “The idea they would entertain his conspiracy theories after he’s a loser is really self defeating.
 Every day that goes by, more of his supporters become convinced that the election actually was stolen.
 And if they think it was stolen, there’s no turning back from that.”

 But sticking with Trump this far has helped Republicans perform better than expected in two presidential elections.
 Trump lost.
 But down ballot, Republicans blocked a predicted blue wave.
-They added seats in the House of Representatives, they may keep the Senate majority and they managed to grow their majorities in state legislatures so they can draw electoral districts next year.
+They added seats in the House of Representatives, they may keep the Senate majority and they managed to increase their majorities in state legislatures so they can draw electoral districts next year.
 Its leaders attribute much of that success to Trump.
 He knows how to bring out voters that they don’t.

 So there’s little reason to think Republican voters will start now judging the Republicans still in office harshly for the bargain they made to support Trump over truth.